 The cause of ALL is not known.
-Like most other types of leukaemias, ALL is thought to develop after DNA is damaged, causing genetic mutations (errors) and the cause of most DNA mutations is replicative error, which can be thought of as bad luck.
+Like most other types of leukaemias, ALL is thought to develop after DNA is damaged, causing genetic mutations (errors).
+Most DNA mutations are due to copying errors, which don't have a specific cause.
 We do know that you cannot catch ALL from someone else and most people with ALL do not have a family/whānau history of ALL.